DoD-Platform-One/elasticsearch-kibana/docs/sysctls.md

 It is possible to use the built in initContainers to set the sysclts.
 This is needed for Elastic to set the values of vm.max_map_count.

-Note that the reccomended way to set the sysctls is by setting them directly on the cluster nodes.
+Note that the recommended way to set the sysctls is by setting them directly on the cluster nodes.
 If this is not possible there are a couple of options.

 The values.yaml file provides access to the elasticsearch serviceAccountName.
 This serviceAccount will be auto-created for you and used by elastic - defaults to "logging-elasticsearch".